riccardo247/TaskMatrix/README.md

 This is based on TaskMatrix

 Current models included are:

 hair segmentation

 change of hair color

 facial landmarks

 lipstick color change

-Makeup apply and remove via GAN
+makeup apply and remove via GAN

 ## Trademark Notice